 Why start with AI-assisted software delivery?

 This is where the problem is already real.
-AI-assisted work is moving through PRs, CI/CD, package scripts, MCP tools, credentials, releases, and production-adjacent paths.
+AI-assisted work is moving through PRs, CI/CD, package scripts, MCP tools, credentials, releases, and paths that can affect production.
 Teams need to know what can change before those paths become normal.

 Repos and PRs